Haute Route Pyrenees 2019: background and gear

 I’ve been using the Grivel Ghost ice axe since 2017, but this year I’ll be using the traditional ultralight choice – the Camp Corsa.
 Why?
 Purely because it’s lighter.
 The alloy pick won’t be as durable as the Ghost’s steel pick, but I don’t anticipate needing an axe much on the HRP.

 I’ve made some changes here since last year and the total weight of this category has gone up since my Mercantour walk (but it’s a lot less than I took on the Cape Wrath Trail in February).
-I’ve finally upgraded my old iPhone SE to the iPhone Xr, which is heavier and larger, but also waterproof and has a bigger screen (not to mention a significantly better camera and longer-lasting battery).
-This will mainly be used for digital mapping and assorted communications.
+I’ve finally upgraded my old iPhone SE to the iPhone XR, which is heavier and larger, but also waterproof and has a bigger screen (not to mention a significantly better camera and longer-lasting battery).

 I’ve made the decision to replace my basic Casio wristwatch with the Suunto 9 Baro.
 This will be used for recording GPS tracks and for other simple navigational tasks.
 I had two smartwatches on test last year, and while the Garmin has gone back to the PR, I’ve kept the Suunto.
 It isn’t perfect for a backpacking watch but will do the basics very well, and should last for several days of GPS tracking between charges.